 I gained a deep appreciation for wildlife and native ecosystems while growing up in Kansas and traveling throughout the western states.
 I am a professional wildlife ecologist, having worked primarily for federal and state wildlife agencies over the years - now at Colorado State University pursuing a Ph.D. in Ecology.
 My dissertation research is investigating potential impacts of environmental change on reptiles in the Great Plains (see http://www.reptilemonitor.org

 for more info.).
 Except for 2 years in Minnesota, I have lived in Ft.
 Collins, Colorado since 2000.

-In addition to my keen interest in nature, I have a life-long passion for art.
 I view photography as a way to share my perspectives of nature with others.
-In the past I have published photographic work and articles in 'Colorado Outdoors' magazine (including the 2014 Annual Photography Issue), the 'Sonoran Herpetologist' newsletter-journal, part of a composite on the cover of a book on sagebrush ecosystems, and I have provided use of photos to several non-profit conservation organizations, including the Partners in Amphibian and Reptile Conservation, and state and federal wildlife agencies (e.g., see http://www.coparc.org/species.html
+In the past I have published photographic work and articles in 'Colorado Outdoors' magazine (including the 2014 Annual Photography Issue), the 'Sonoran Herpetologist' newsletter-journal, part of a composite on the cover of a book (Hanser et al. 2011), and have provided use of photos to several non-profit conservation organizations, including the Partners in Amphibian and Reptile Conservation, and state and federal wildlife agencies (e.g., see http://www.coparc.org/species.html

 If you are interested in conservation of reptiles and amphibians, please consider joining and becoming active in the Partners in Amphibian and Reptile Conservation (PARC)!
 It is free to join!
 For more information go to: http://www.parcplace.org